pakavi/pakavi/README.md

 I'm a web developer and cyber security enthusiast

-Working on my portfolio and helping others
+Currently working on my portfolio and helping others

 ## Technologies i'm using 💻
 * React